CSESoc-CompClub/constitution/CONSTITUTION.rst

 """""""""""""""""
 #.
 The duties of the Community Liaison shall be:

    #.
-To communicate with the Executive before and after any relevant CSESoc Meetings, to pass on information;
-   #.
-To liaise with CSESoc and the club’s Executive;
-   #.
 To receive complaints and grievances relating to the Club;
    #.
 To investigate grievances (where necessary) and resolve grievances or make recommendations to the Club Executive on the resolution of grievances;
    #.
 To act in a fair, ethical and confidential manner in the performance of their duties, and pass on their responsibilities for specific grievances to other Club Executives if they cannot act impartially; and